 It was Mr R’s birthday a few weekends ago and we decided to have a mini break to the East Coast.
 We booked a cottage near Hornsea and Mappleton (I wouldn’t recommend this particular cottage) and used it as a base to explore the local area.
+We decided to explore the coast and had a day trip to Spurn Point Lighthouse!

 One thing he wanted to do is walk to the lighthouse at Spurn Point.
 It’s a pretty special place.
 Spurn is a narrow spit of land that gets cut off from the mainland at high tide and is a nature reserve run by the Yorkshire Wildlife Trust.
 You can walk along the beach to the lighthouse and the actual Spurn Point, a distance of around 6.5 miles there and back.
 The walk takes you through different wildlife habitat, although the most exciting thing we saw was a harlequin ladybird.
 There were lots of seabirds in the mudflats on the estuary side but we had no binoculars and my eyesight is terrible so I couldn’t tell you what they were.
 Apparently you can see seals there, which was one of the reasons we went, but we saw none during our visit.